Zoltán Meskó (American football)

-Early years
+Early life

 Meskó, who comes from the Hungarian minority in Romania, was born in Timișoara, where he lived with his family in 1989 during the revolutions leading to the fall of communism in the former Eastern Bloc and the overthrow of dictator Nicolae Ceauşescu in Romania.
 The family was so immersed in the middle of the crossfire that they often dodged bullets by getting on the floor in their apartment.
 Zoltán was just passing through toddlerhood at the time of the revolution so he does not remember much of the details, but the family stuffed windows with pillows during the conflict.

 As a child, Meskó had a strong interest in soccer.
 His childhood heroes were Gheorghe Hagi and former NBA star Gheorghe Mureșan.
 At the age of twelve, he immigrated with his family to Ohio and Meskó was introduced to American football when he was spotted as a potential kicker in eighth grade gym class when he knocked out a light during a kickball game.
 Meskó is a left-footed kicker.
 Meskó, who could not distinguish a football from a rugby ball when he first arrived in the states, familiarized himself with the sport of American football via the television.

 In 2003, Meskó earned Northeast Ohio Inland All-District Division II football team honorable mention recognition from the media while performing as a punter and placekicker for Twinsburg High School.
 He was also selected as Western Reserve North Division First-team by the coaches as well as the All-Summit County Team kicker.
 The Plain Dealer listed him as their first team kicker.
 During the year, he was 10 for 14 on field goals, while only missing one point after touchdown attempt and averaging 36 yards per punt.
 He placed 80% of his kickoffs in the end zone and maintained a 4.0 grade point average.
 During the season, he made a 41-yard field goal and a game-winning 31-yard field goal.
 By the end of the season, he had started 31 consecutive games.
 Twinsburg qualified for the state playoffs for the first time in ten years thanks in part to a solid kicking game.
 During his junior year, he got his first recruiting feeler from Division III Mount Union College.